 If your form contains a Repeatable Section container, you can use Sum and Count functions in your calculations to sum up all the values entered into a preceding repeated numeric field (e.g., to calculate a total or to count the number of times data was entered into a field for division of the total to calculate an average).
 Sum and Count operators can also be used with Table containers.

-As an example, in the invoice above we can Sum the value of all the Item_Price calculations to get a subtotal.
+As an example, we can Sum the value of all the Item_Price calculations to get a subtotal.

 We can then multiple the subtotal times a tax rate (a constant) to calculate the sales tax.

 And finally add the Subtotal and Sales tax to get a Total Price.

 If we want to get a count of the number of items ordered (i.e., number of Item_Price fields that were calculated), we can use the Count function which works the same way as the Sum function, but returns an integer count.

 In other circumstances you might consider using a parentheses group ( ) to organize a complicated expression.
 If needed, you can nest parentheses within parentheses.
 The example below shows an alternative way to calculate the Total_Price without explicitly calculating a subtotal and tax.

 In other circumstances you might consider using the Hide (Mobile) setting (see info below) in numeric questions and calculations to store data values which you do not want displayed to the user.
 As an example, suppose you wanted to pass a tax rate to the form above.
 You could create a numeric field called Tax_Rate.
 By making the field hidden, it would not be explicitly displayed in the form, but could still be used in the tax calculation.
 Hidden fields are also handy for very complex calculations that you want to do in parts.